medavox/tuki-nuwa/text/working documents/philosophy.md

 Complexity is not inherently bad.

-Complexity is a tool; and like any tool, it can be used for good or bad; or in a good or bad way.
+Complexity is a tool; and like any tool, it can be used for good or bad -- in a good or bad way.
 People who do bad don't always mean to.

 ------